AI can get you to a prototype. Engineering keeps it from falling apart.

 The audit tells you what is risky, why it matters, and what package I recommend.
 No 40-page generic code review.
 No noise.

-• Fixed-price estimate before you commit to anything
+• Fixed-price estimate before any paid work starts

 • Structural remediation: infrastructure, database, error handling, logging, monitoring